MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR56edfa33b27e3cf-Special-Rules-Determining-Capital-Gains-Losses/section-1.1297-4.md

 (D) The number and size of insurance contracts issued or taken on through reinsurance by the foreign corporation.

-(iii) *Examples of facts indicating a foreign corporation is not predominantly engaged in an insurance business.* Examples of facts that may indicate a foreign corporation is not predominantly engaged in an insurance business include (but are not limited to) -
+(iii) *Examples of facts indicating a foreign corporation is not predominantly engaged in an insurance business.* Examples of facts that may indicate a foreign corporation is not predominantly engaged in an insurance business include (but are not limited to)—

 (A) A small overall number of insured risks with low likelihood but large potential costs;